glebannister/EntityFrameworkProject/Readme.txt

 3. Create a .dockerignore file which has the same function as .gitignore
 4. Create .env file where values of some of the Environment variables will be stored

- - * Connection to the BD inside the Docker container can be made with an updated connection string where the Server is 'Server=host.docker.internal,' with port number and user and password must be in the connection string.
+ - * Connection to the BD inside the Docker container can be made with an updated connection string where the Server is 'Server=db,1433(container port, that is defined in the docker-compose file)' with port number and user and password must be in the connection string.
 Password is defined in the docker-compose.yml file.
 The connection string is stored in .env (Values from the .env file should be bound with Environment values in the docket-compose.yml and then will be read in the App)*
  - * To apply the migration on the empty DB in the container an option is to run only the db service of the docker-compose.yml and then update the connection string in the App and apply migrations manually*

 Note to remember.
-Every time when the container with the DB shutted down it delets all data, that was in the DB Next time, when the container is deployed migrations are needed to be applied
+Every time when the container with the DB shutted down it delets all data, that was in the DB Next time, when the container is deployed migrations are needed to be applied.
+Outside the docker container, the connection string should be
+"Server=localhost,8002(external port, that is defined in the docker-compose file)"

 Docker commands:
  - docker-compose up --build (build the docker-compose.yml)